-Another example of a rollover is when you transfer a CGT asset to your former spouse as a result of a court order after a marriage breakdown.
-In this case, you do not make a capital gain or capital loss on the transfer - your former spouse may make a capital gain or capital loss when a later CGT event happens to the asset.
+Another example of a rollover is when you transfer a CGT asset to your former spouse (married or de facto) as a result of a court order after a marriage or relationship breakdown.
+In this case, you do not make a capital gain or capital loss on the transfer.
+Your former spouse may make a capital gain or capital loss when a later CGT event happens to the asset.
+For more information on marriage or relationship breakdown go to ato.gov.au/individuals

-A rollover is also available for some demergers of corporate or trust groups - see page 22.
+A rollover is also available for some demergers of corporate or trust groups, see page 22.